 d.
 Food and drink.

-Some household consumables should be in the house (toilet paper, washing up liquid, various dry, non-perishable food items).
-Please replace what you use as appropriate. **Only WHITE toilet paper please - for complex (biological) reasons**
+Most household consumables should be in the house (toilet paper, washing up liquid, various dry, non-perishable food items).
+Please replace what you use as appropriate.
+Spare toilet and kitehen rolls are kept in the small cupboard above the electric hob.

 A fuller version of these details, with instructions on what to do on arriving and leaving, other useful local information and some suggestions for walks is in a black folder on the front kitchen window sill.